dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/4-creating-the-manifest-during-deployment.md

 ---
-title: "Lesson 7: Creating the manifest with GitHub Actions"
+title: "Lesson 7: Creating the manifest during deployment"
 module: 'dbt_dagster'
 lesson: '7'
 ---

-# Creating the manifest with GitHub Actions
+# Creating the manifest during deployment

 To recap, our deployment failed in the last section because Dagster couldn’t find a dbt manifest file, which it needs to turn dbt models into Dagster assets.
 This is because we built this file by running `dbt parse` during local development.
 You ran this manually in Lesson 3 and improved the experience in Lesson 4.
+However, you'll also need to build your dbt manifest file during deployment.
+We recommend adopting CI/CD to automate this process.

-However, Dagster Cloud’s out-of-the-box `deploy.yml` GitHub Action isn’t aware that you’re also trying to deploy a dbt project with Dagster.
+In this case, Dagster Cloud’s out-of-the-box `deploy.yml` GitHub Action isn’t aware that you’re also trying to deploy a dbt project with Dagster.

 To get our deployment working, we need to add a step to our GitHub Actions workflow that runs the dbt commands required to generate the `manifest.json`.
 Specifically, we need to run `dbt deps` and `dbt parse` in the dbt project, just like you did during local development.